-TMRS/Telangana Minority Residential Schools would be started under TMREIS#TSMRS/Telangana Minorities Residential Schools would be started under TMREIS/ #TMRS Minority Residential schools in Telangana/Telangana govt to set up 70 minority residential schools by June/70 minority residential schools to come up in State: Telangana government is keen to operationalise the 70 minorities residential schools, which it had sanctioned earlier this year, latest by June.
+TMRS/Telangana Minority Residential Schools: Telangana Minorities Residential Schools would be started under TMREIS/ #TMRS Minority Residential schools in Telangana/Telangana govt to set up 70 minority residential schools by June/70 minority residential schools to come up in State: Telangana government is keen to operationalize the 70 minorities residential schools, which it had sanctioned earlier this year, latest by June.

 50 more minority residential schools next year: A total of 55,000 students should be given good education, food and hostel facilities in the institutions, says CM.
 Chief Minister K. Chandrasekhar Rao has issued directions for having 160 minority residential schools across the State by the beginning of next academic year, inclusive of the 71 schools which have already been opened.
 Nizamabad, Karimnagar, Warangal, Hanamkonda, Khammam, Nalgonda, Mahabubnagar and Adilabad towns should have six minority residential schools each – three each for boys and girls, he said.